Today, when customers visit a store, there’s a high likelihood that they’ll make a payment using their card, whether it’s debit or credit.

 What does the future of payment solutions technology look like?

-With NFC technology on the rise and becoming a more popular form of payments technology, we’ll start to see more places offering “Tap to Pay” options, which are contactless payment options such as Apple Pay or Google Pay that allow customers to pay by simply tapping their card or phone against a terminal.
-That said, management consulting firm Kearney noted that within the U.S., under 4% of active cards are contactless, meaning adoption still has a long way to go.
+With NFC technology on the rise and becoming a more popular form of payments technology, we’ll start to see more places offering “tap to pay” options, which are contactless payment options such as Apple Pay or Google Pay that allow customers to pay by simply tapping their card or phone against a terminal.
+Contactless technology has surged since 2021.
+As of 2024, nearly 70% of all debit cards are NFC-enabled.

 Stax can help you modernize your payment technology.
 Offering hardware and software solutions to help you accept payments in all forms, so you can serve and transact with your customers in the best way possible.
 Get in touch to learn more.

-Chip and signature credit cards work by recording information about each purchase transaction on a microchip embedded in the card.
-This microchip creates a unique ID for every purchase made, which significantly decreases the risk of the credit card being skimmed or cloned.
+Chip-and-signature credit cards work by recording information about each purchase transaction on a microchip embedded in the card.
+This microchip creates a unique token/cryptogram for every purchase made, which significantly decreases the risk of the credit card being skimmed or cloned.

 Q: What is the technology behind EMV signature and chip cards?

-Q: What’s the difference between chip and signature and chip and PIN cards?
+Q: What’s the difference between chip-and-signature and chip-and-PIN cards?

-The main difference between chip and signature and chip and PIN cards is the way each card completes a transaction.
-Chip and signature cards require a signature after the card is inserted into an EMV terminal, while chip and PIN cards require a personal identification number (PIN).
+The main difference between chip-and-signature and chip-and-PIN cards is the way each card completes a transaction.
+Chip-and-signature cards require a signature after the card is inserted into an EMV terminal, while chip-and-PIN cards require a personal identification number (PIN).
+This difference is also financial for the merchant: Debit transactions processed using the PIN debit network are often cheaper due to federal regulation (Durbin Amendment) than those processed over the signature debit network.

 If you’re a small business owner looking to accept EMV credit cards, you should use a chip card reader with updated technology.
-Most payment terminals that accept EMV technology work with both chip and PIN and chip and signature cards.
+Most payment terminals that accept EMV technology work with both chip-and-PIN and chip-and-signature cards.

 Q: What does the future of payment solutions technology look like?